backamblock/slickstack-1/readme.md

 ![image](https://user-images.githubusercontent.com/20801141/150626090-af03c681-82dc-4867-81b6-be4a1f4f2447.png)

-* now + wp-rocket + image compression + cloudflare proxy
+* now + wp-rocket + image compression + webP + cloudflare proxy

-* now + wp-rocket + image compression + cloudflare no-proxy
+* sadly, webpagetest has updated to new design which does not show all values anymore :/ so no nice picture will ever come here
+* i can tell you, it is VERY fast tho. google pagespeed shows 97-99 mobile between tests, 100 desktop no matter what
+* fully loaded times for first visit are around 1 second for desktop which would compare to the fully loaded on WPT before
+* since this is obviously fast enough, i kept CF proxy mode as with these loading times, 50ms is not really worth the loss of CF
+* here is at least a picture proof of google pagespeed :)

-* comparison: maxed out litespeed enterprise + no wp-rocket, no image compression, no CDN
+* comparison: maxed out litespeed enterprise + no wp-rocket, with image compression and webP, with QUIC.cloud CDN
 ![image](https://user-images.githubusercontent.com/20801141/150626076-90029c69-6604-45a2-b582-bff20c2c538e.png)

 ____